-To enable Tableau Prep Conductor on an existing installation of Tableau Server, see Enable Tableau Prep Conductor to your Tableau Server Installation topic.
+For more information about the Tableau Prep Conductor process on Tableau Server, see Tableau Prep Conductor

 Enabling Tableau Prep Conductor on Tableau Server